SYsherley/R_auto_store_selection/R_auto_store_selection.md

 bar_colors[top_3_indices] <- "blue"         # Highlight the top 3 highest bars in red

-# re-define y-axis labels
+# Re-define y-axis labels
 new_y_labels <- seq(0, ceiling(max(car_stores$customer) / 5000) * 5000, by = 5000)

-# determine the y-axis limits based on the custom labels
+# Determine the y-axis limits based on the custom labels
 y_limits <- range(new_y_labels)

 # Create a bar chart with custom colors